- 1 Do Pomeranians Shed A Lot ?

 When do Pomeranians Shed ?

-Adult desexed Poms of both sexes will undergo some light seasonal shedding.
+Adult desexed Poms of both sexes will undergo some light seasonal Pomeranian shedding.
 During the shedding process, how much fur will your Pom lose?
 If adults lose too much fur, to the point where there are patches missing, this isn’t regarded as normal, unlike puppies who do have it normally.

 Adult Poms rarely lose that much fur except if they’re females (as listed in the third shedding option).
 If patches appear, there’s a medical cause and you must contact your vet urgently.